trentonhicks/blog/client/content/posts/scriptures-word-of-god.md

 ---
-title: 'Scriptures By Topic: The Word of God'
+title: 'The Word of God'
 description: For the word of God is living and active and sharper than any two-edged sword, and piercing as far as the division of soul and spirit, of both joints and marrow, and able to judge the thoughts and intentions of the heart.
 date: April 26, 2023
 datetime: 2023-04-26